PrefectHQ/prefect/docs/integrations/prefect-azure/index.md

 See the [Azure Container Instances Worker Guide](/aci_worker/) for a walkthrough of using ACI in a hybrid work pool.

-If you're using Prefect Cloud and your organization's security posture allows storing credentials in blocks, [ACI push work pools](/guides/deployment/push-work-pools/#__tabbed_1_2) are a great option.
-They provide all the benefits of ACI with a quick setup and no worker needed.
+If you're using Prefect Cloud, [ACI push work pools](/guides/deployment/push-work-pools/#__tabbed_1_2) provide all the benefits of ACI with a quick setup and no worker needed.

 ## Resources